Photo: Stocksy United

 Historically, it was feared that induction increased the risk of C-section.
 But in 2018, the largest study on the topic, the ARRIVE trial (which stands for “a randomized trial of induction vs expectant management), which included 6,000 low-risk first-time mothers, found that while there was no difference in the number of stillbirths with elective induction at 39 weeks, the rate of C-sections was much lower for the induced group (18.6 percent) compared with the non-induced group (22.2 percent).
 The study also found that the rate of blood pressure disorders in pregnancy, such as pre-eclampsia, was significantly lower in women who were induced compared to the control group.

-“I refer to this study a lot in my clinic [when discussing elective induction],” says Lindsay Shirreff, an OB/GYN and assistant professor at the University of Toronto.
+“I refer to this study a lot in my clinic [when],” says Lindsay Shirreff, an OB/GYN and assistant professor at the University of Toronto.
 “It was a randomized controlled trial, which is the best type of evidence we have in medicine.”

 Upon seeing the results, the American College of Obstetricians and Gynecologists not only included the choice to be induced at 39 weeks in their guidelines, but also dropped the term “elective” when referring to induction at this time.
 In Canada, the recommendations are different and have not changed, despite the study.
 The Society of Obstetricians and Gynaecologists of Canada says women should be offered inductions between 41 and 42 weeks to reduce the risk of stillbirth and meconium aspiration syndrome, but many individual OB/GYNs in Canada, like Selk and Shirreff, are open to doing it sooner if the patient wants.
 (Inductions are also done for many other medical reasons before 41 weeks.)